yuanhuihui/yuanhuihui.github.io/ongoing/activity/activity_start.md

         int launchFlags = intent.getFlags();
         if ((launchFlags & Intent.FLAG_ACTIVITY_NEW_DOCUMENT) != 0 &&
                 (launchSingleInstance || launchSingleTask)) {
-            // We have a conflict between the Intent and the Activity manifest, manifest wins.
-            Slog.i(TAG, "Ignoring FLAG_ACTIVITY_NEW_DOCUMENT, launchMode is " +
-                    "\"singleInstance\" or \"singleTask\"");
             launchFlags &=
                     ~(Intent.FLAG_ACTIVITY_NEW_DOCUMENT | Intent.FLAG_ACTIVITY_MULTIPLE_TASK);
         } else {